 I arrived at my Airbnb in the Marais and muscled my bags up the tiny staircase to my (adorable) apartment.
 I breathed a sigh of relief when I opened up the door to find a quintessentially Parisian setup, complete with a balcony and huge white windows.
 I made it, I said out loud, to no one, and poured myself a glass of wine.

-Eight hours later, I woke up (jet-lagged) and stepped out for a croissant and noisette, ready to take on the day and purchase a few life-changing products.
+Eight hours later, I woke up (jet-lagged) and stepped out for a croissant and noisette, ready to take on the day and purchase a few life-changing skincare products.
 My disposition was as sunny as the weather—I was in Paris, after all—as I strolled down the street toward the nearest pharmacy.
 But the need to wash my face was real.

 I walked into what I can only describe as a wonderland of French goodness.
 It smelled faintly of fresh laundry as I wandered from aisle to aisle perusing the goods.
 I stopped when I came across the first product on my list.

-Avène Cleanance Cleansing Gel for Face and Body ($20)
+Avène Cleanance Cleansing Gel for Face and Body

-Bioderma Sensibio H2O Water ($12)
+Bioderma Sensibio H2O Micellar Water

 "Micellar water is especially popular in France because of the notoriously hard water in Paris, which can be extremely harsh on the skin," notes Beverly Hills dermatologist Debra Luftman, MD.
-The cult status of this Bioderma product in particular explains a lot.
+The cult status of this Bioderma product, in particular, explains a lot.
 It works with the laissez-faire mentality French women have in regard to beauty and the bare but dewy complexion each one sports on a daily basis.
 I quietly slid my palm against my dehydrated cheek and scooped it up.

-Embryolisse Lait-Crème Concentré ($16)
+Embryolisse Lait-Crème Concentré

 According to makeup artist Carissa Ferreri, the appeal here is all about the finish.
 "There's something extremely special about the Embryolisse finish," she says.
 "It moisturizes the face while emphasizing a beautiful glow, but it never looks greasy."
 She continues, "I especially like to use it with a cotton swab to clean up any eye makeup residue under the eye for a clean canvas prior to foundation and concealer."
 This one had me at "glow" (or "lueur" now that I'm pretending to be French).